About Robert T. Smith

 - Argued on behalf of major health care system and university before the US Court of Appeals for the Fourth Circuit in multiple lawsuits alleging fraud and retaliation under the False Claims Act and discrimination and retaliation under Title VII of the Civil Rights Act of 1964.
 Secured dismissal of all claims from the District Court after proving that plaintiff had engaged in litigation-related misconduct.
 Obtained unanimous, precedential opinion from the Fourth Circuit affirming the sanction of dismissal.
 Rangarajan v.
 Johns Hopkins Univ., 917 F.3d 218 (4th Cir.
 2019), cert. denied, 139 S. Ct.
 2762 (2019).

-- Represent large insurers before the US Court of Appeals for the Second Circuit and the US District Court for the Eastern District of New York in affirmative litigation against medical practices accused of insurance fraud.
+- Represented large insurers before the US Court of Appeals for the Second Circuit and the US District Court for the Eastern District of New York in affirmative litigation against medical practices accused of insurance fraud.

 - Successfully represented two securities professionals in a petition for review before the US Court of Appeals for the District of Columbia Circuit challenging an administrative finding of securities fraud by the Securities and Exchange Commission.